 If you're an OG follower of this blog, you'll probably know I was a ride or die for Evernote.
 I absolutely loved it and used it to organize EVERYTHING in my life from my uni notes to my lists.
-Well, that changed in early 2020 when I started to use Notion to organize my blog.
+Well, that changed in early 2020 when I started to use Notion for blogging.

 Truth is, I've been hearing about Notion since late 2018, early 2019 but I never tried it.
 I was so used to Evernote that I didn't want to move my whole organization system somewhere else.

 However, that changed when I started to recognize the lack of features in Evernote.
 I still love Evernote and use it sporadically to this day, but I just felt something was missing.

 I decided to finally take the plunge and switch to Notion after seeing one of my favorite YouTubers MuchelleB doing a video on it.
 The way she raved about the app, as well as the way she organized things made me switch.

 So I grabbed her free Life Dash template and went to town.
 And let me tell you: it completely changed the way I organize everything in my life.